 When you buy income protection insurance, you’re essentially insuring your income in case you fall ill or have an accident that prevents you from working.

 In the event of a claim, income protection will usually pay out a percentage of the amount you earn, typically around half your salary.
 You’ll receive this amount until you’re well enough to go back to work, or until you retire or pass away, whichever happens first.
 Payments are tax-free.

 As with other types of insurance, you pay monthly premiums for income protection cover, and the cost of these premiums will depend on a range of different factors, including your age, how much cover you need, and your occupation.
-For example, someone who is older, works in a risky occupation such as construction and is a smoker, will have to pay higher premiums than a younger, non-smoker working in an office, as there’s a lower risk of them being off work due to illness and of having an accident whilst carrying out their occupation.
+For example, someone who is older, works in a risky occupation such as construction and is a smoker, will have to pay higher premiums than a younger, non-smoker working in an office.
+This is because there’s a lower risk of them being off work due to illness or having an accident whilst carrying out their occupation.

 Make sure you’re honest about your medical history and lifestyle when completing your application for income protection insurance, as if you aren’t and subsequently make a claim, your policy could be invalidated and your insurer may refuse to pay out.